 Core Areas of Research: Equity and Social Inclusion, Mental Health, Human Performance

-Enhancing the understanding how sport and physical activity affects and is effected by social and cultural issues across the lifespan, the Social Impact research cluster encompasses a broad range of issues as relating to Equity and Social Inclusion, Mental Health, and Human Performance within the scope of social and cultural issues.
+Enhancing the understanding of how sport and physical activity affects and is effected by social and cultural issues across the lifespan, the Social Impact research cluster encompasses a broad range of issues as relating to Equity and Social Inclusion, Mental Health, and Human Performance within the scope of social and cultural issues.
 Researchers within this cluster concern themselves within the boundaries of social determinants of physical (in)activity, social inequities in sport and health, and ability/disability and individuals’ ‘lived experiences’ of sport and physical activity.
 With support from the Sport and Social Impact Research Group (SSIRG), the key link to the Faculty research is around social justice issues of access to physical activity which are linked to health and well-being across the lifespan.
 The Social Impact research cluster is also supported across campus within the Centre for Research on Health Equity and Social Inclusion, as well as the International Centre for Olympic Studies.